West Kent Group

 Who is welcome?

 West Kent GOC welcomes members both old and new.
-Most members are men, aged between 40 and 70 but we welcome lesbians, younger men, trans men and women, as well as people from minority ethnic groups.
+Most members are men but we welcome everyone in the LGBTQI+ community who want to enjoy outdoor activities.
 If you’re considering joining us but you’re not sure, there is a free four-month trial membership with the option to cancel before your trial ends, so you can come on a few walks and decide if it is for you.
 We recognise it can be daunting to turn up on your first walk without knowing anyone so, if you would like to discuss ways we can make that easier for you, please get in touch.

 What do we do?

 We are a friendly group and walk on the first Sunday of each month from February to December inclusive.
 A typical West Kent GOC event will be a walk of about 7-9 miles in the winter months, and may be up to 13 miles during the summer months.
-We cater for all levels of fitness so there’s no need to worry about your ability, we wait for slower members to catch-up without losing them!
+We cater for all levels of fitness so there’s no need to worry about your ability, we'll wait for slower members to catch-up without losing them!
 Our walks usually start at 11am, or at 10.30am for longer walks or at the discretion of the walk leader.
-We walk for about two hours before stopping for lunch, either a picnic/packed lunch or a pub stop, we then walk for another for another couple of hours before returning to the start at about 4pm.
+We walk for about two hours before stopping for lunch, either a picnic/packed lunch or a pub stop, we then walk for another for another couple of hours before returning to the start at 4pm or shortly after.
 Where possible, we then usually meet for an optional drink and/or snack either in a pub or tea shop where you can socialise and get to know your fellow walkers.